emmacadavra/learn-hiragana/TESTING.md

 ![Android (Samsung) - end game message](docs/screenshots/android-s23-endgame.png)

-I also tested the site on my own mobile phone, which is a Xiaomi Poco X3 Pro (ie, not a very common model) to make sure the site wasn't just functional on the major brands.
+I also tested the site on my own mobile phone, which is a Xiaomi Poco X3 Pro, to make sure the site wasn't just functional on the major brands.

 ### Bugs